fastapi/fastapi/docs/en/docs/advanced/custom-request-and-route.md

-# Custom Request and APIRoute class
+# Custom Request, APIRoute, and APIRouter class

-In some cases, you may want to override the logic used by the `Request` and `APIRoute` classes.
+In some cases, you may want to override the logic used by the `Request`, `APIRoute`, and `APIRouter` classes.

 In particular, this may be a good alternative to logic in a middleware.